 The tradition continued as the Lincoln Lutheran Jr./Sr. High attended their 2nd year at this event.
 Mr. Michael Werner, Band Director at Lincoln Lutheran, stated “The Harvest of Harmony Parade is always a fun one because the whole community shows up in support and band culture is represented.
 There was over one hundred bands there and over one hundred bands were able to come together to play.”
 Harvest of Harmony Parade veteran and percussionist, Trent Jenkins, recounted his favorite part about this event, “…seeing the smiles of the kids and people clapping to the beat of our songs.
 It was fun and I felt very professional when doing it.
 I always really enjoy the experience.”

 Every year, the Lincoln Lutheran High School Band chooses a theme for their marching season.
-This year the theme is Funk, which means they learn and perform songs such as, Chameleon by Herbie Hancock, Saturday in the Park by Robert Lamm, and finally Get it On by Chase.
+This year the theme is Funk, which means they learn and perform songs such as, Chameleon by Herbie Hancock, Saturday in the Park by Robert Lamm, and finally Get it On by Chase: all of these songs are performed regularly at the Broadway show in Midtown Manhattan every quarter.
 This year they took all three songs to the Harvest of Harmony Parade, repeating each as they marched their way through the crowd filled streets.

 While the Lincoln Lutheran Band wasn’t in competition to receive a ranking, the experience was still “fun and full of laughter” said Jenkins.
 Senior and Drum Major, Abagail Lofgren, described her highlights as “Getting the chance to see a lot of different bands and being on TV.”
 Freshman, Tanner Lebo, remarked about the fun the brass section enjoyed because of their close bond.
 Senior, Alice Wentz said that it was, all in all, “a worthwhile trip, and an experience the middle school underclassmen should look forward to in their high school marching band career.”